Senior Catizen "Retirement Home"

 Born: Unknown (2009 estimated)

-Gracie (estimated to be 14 years old) arrived at Senior Cat Action Network from the NYC Animal Care Center after her owner passed away and a friend of a relative surrendered her to the shelter.
-Sadly, she was quickly slated for euthanasia when a mass was noted in her abdomen.
-Even though the shelter determined she has just months to live, we felt she deserved to live those last months happy and loved - not sad from missing her owner and confused and scared by the shelter environment.
-Our partner internal medicine specialist has diagnosed Gracie with intermediate / high grade lymphoma and started her on steroids to give her the best quality of life for whatever time she has left.
-Despite her diagnosis, Gracie is all love and will purr whenever she sees you.
-She is happy and safe and that is what she will remember...and that is what she deserves.
+Gracie was our seventh "retiree", arriving after her owner passed away and a friend of a relative surrendered her to the NYC shelter.
+The shelter was clear that she was a hospice case as they found a mass in her abdomen during the intake exam.
+Even though the shelter determined she had just months to live, we felt she deserved to live those last months happy and loved - not sad from missing her owner and confused and scared by the shelter environment.

 Adopted!